 A bong’s staple, a South Indian’s fantasy, and any Goan or Maharashtrian native’s delight, fish is one of the most revered food items on any household’s menu, that loves to binge on non-vegetarian food.
-Like mutton or chicken that comes in wide varieties, fish has also got its count when it comes to diversity.
+Like mutton or chicken comes in wide varieties, fish has also got its count when it comes to diversity.
 Fishes of all kinds are found in water, mainly freshwater or saltwater, and almost all of them are edible.

 Nutritionally, freshwater fishes are richer in unsaturated fatty acids than saltwater fishes.
 Saltwater fish have a high protein content.
 Fishes from freshwater, lakes, and tributaries consume food from different territories around them which boosts their nutrition benefit.
 They are less briny to taste and light on the stomach.
 But the most important feature which tips the scale in their favour is their low levels of mercury.

-We all are aware of the nutritional benefits that come from the fish.
+We all are aware of the nutritional benefits that come from fish.
 Fish contains high degrees of supplements and protein, especially oily fish, like salmon and tuna.
 Almost all the varieties have less cholesterol and immersed fat in comparison to meat, and it is a staple of the refreshing eating routine.
 Fish offers nutrients and minerals, including B nutrients, zinc, and iron.
 Fish contains omega-3 unsaturated fats, which are useful fats that people should acquire from their eating routine.
 Omega-3 unsaturated fats have potential medical advantages, for example, preventing cardiovascular diseases.
 As fish is a low-fat protein source, imbibing it in a regular diet can prompt weight reduction.

-In this blog, we present to you some of our top four picks on fishes that are consumed all over the world unanimously.
+In this blog, we present to you some of our top four picks on fish that are consumed all over the world unanimously.
 For some, it could be like, “I know that…” but for some, it could be exciting to explore and learn about diversities.

 Salmon are found in the tributaries of the North Atlantic and Pacific oceans.
 Peculiarly, salmon is found in both saltwater and freshwater.
 Though they are freshwater fishes’ salmon is known to wander into saltwater.
 They return upstream again into freshwater when they are ready to spawn.
 Known for their health benefits, salmon contains omega-3 unsaturated fats which are useful for heart health.
 This fish is additionally a decent source of vitamin D and calcium.
 Nonetheless, for higher levels of supplements, it is advised to pick wild salmon.
 Wild salmon in general contains more omega-3s and nutrients and has less soaked fat.
 Salmon tastes the same as mildly flavoured with a touch of refreshing and subtle flavour.
 With eight fins and fewer scales and bones, salmons are one of the most edible kinds of fish abroad as well.

 Indian Salmon is called Rawas.
 It has fleshy which is white, soft but firm, and very flavorful.
-It has just one large bone, the backbone, therefore easy to eat.
+It has just one large bone, the backbone, and therefore is easy to eat.
 You can easily get boneless pieces of Indian salmon which is cleaned inside out.
-It can be used in curries dishes or barbeque.
+It can be used in curry dishes or barbeque.
 It is also called Gurjali and is popular with fish eaters.
 Low in fat and rich in nutrients, it is good for health and keeps vision strong.

 How to prepare salmon for a regular binge?